RHVoice/RHVoice/doc/en/Compiling-on-Linux.md

 ## Additional dependencies

-Before compiling RHVoice make sure that at least one of the following audio libraries is installed on your machine:
+Before compiling RHVoice, make sure that at least one of the following audio libraries is installed on your machine:

 * [PulseAudio](https://www.freedesktop.org/wiki/Software/PulseAudio/)
 * [Libao](https://www.xiph.org/ao/)
 * [PortAudio](http://www.portaudio.com) V19

 Please note that many distributions provide a separate development package for a library, which is necessary to compile the programs using the library.
 You need to install both runtime and development packages.

 ## Compilation

-To start compilation execute the command:
+To start compilation, execute the command:

 ```bash
 scons
 ```

 You can change some compilation options.
-For more information run the command:
+For more information, run the command:

 ```bash
 scons -h